 The remaining 5 spots in the top 10 are shared by Promega, Takara Bio, Vector Laboratories, and BD Bioscience.

 Rhys adds: “When we take a closer look at this data we can see that six ELISA kits have made it into the top 100 – the best performing of which is the Ultra Sensitive Mouse Insulin ELISA Kit (Cat# 90080) from Crystal Chem.
 Following this, R&D Systems supplies four and Thermo Fisher Scientific supplies one of the top six ELISA kits.
+At CiteAb, we have recently begun collecting published images for ELISA kits.

 Today we are giving away the complete list of the 100 cited kits and assays of 2020 for free if you sign up below.
 If you are interested in learning more about our full kits dataset, which contains citation data for thousands of kits and assays, then please contact us!